 In short, the process for portfolio landlords is now a bit more painful than before.
 I’m afraid it’s more paperwork, more questions and stricter affordability checks.
 Whilst this may seem like an inconvenience, there is some rationale behind it.

 The PRA wants lenders to ensure that they themselves and landlords are not over-exposed.
 This means checking that portfolios are at an acceptable risk level, geared at roughly no more than 75%.
 If your portfolio is geared above this, your options for finance may well be restricted.

-Although the questions and level of paper work required differs from lender to lender, there is one main document that all lenders assessing applications from portfolio landlords require – a portfolio spreadsheet.
+Although the questions and level of paperwork required differ from lender to lender, there is one main document that all lenders assessing applications from portfolio landlords require – a portfolio spreadsheet.

 One thing I would say is that landlords need to get into the habit of reviewing and updating their portfolio spreadsheet on a regular basis.
-Information must be up-to-date and correct to stop any delays occurring during the application process.
+The information must be up-to-date and correct to stop any delays occurring during the application process.

 Here at Mortgages for Business, we have taken the time to speak with every buy to let lender and gather information on whether it will be lending to portfolio landlords and if so, what additional documentation will be required.

 Although some lenders have adopted underwriting calculations which Rain Man would struggle to understand, overall, I am impressed with how lenders have adapted to the changes.
 Having said that, it is too early to gauge how they are faring on service levels.
 So far, I haven’t noticed any major delays.
 Many lenders have increased the size of their processing teams meaning the transition might be smooth in some instances, although some of my colleagues are predicting logjams elsewhere.
 If the speed of processing is of primary importance, do let us know and we can factor this into the equation when determining the right product and lender for your circumstances.